Benawi/Decode-Morse-code-msg/README.md

 ## 🔑 Key Features <a name="key-features"></a>

-### Create a database based on a diagram [Requirements](https://github.com/microverseinc/curriculum-databases/blob/main/db-structure/database_from_diagram.md)
+### Decode a Morse code message [Requirements](https://github.com/microverseinc/curriculum-ruby/blob/main/simple-ruby/morse_code.md)

-- [x] Create a file named schema_based_on_diagram.sql where  implement the database from the diagram.
+- [x] Create a method to decode a Morse code character, takes a string parameter, and return the corresponding character in uppercase (e.g. decode_char(".-") returns "A").
-- [x] Join tables from many-to-many relationships might not appear in the diagram
+- [x] Create a method to decode an entire word in Morse code, takes a string parameter, and return the string representation.
+Every character in a word will be separated by a single space (e.g. decode_word("-- -.--") returns "MY").
-- [x] add the FK indexes.
+- [x] Create a method to decode the entire message in Morse code, takes a string parameter, and return the string representation.
+Every word will be separated by 3 space

 <p align="right">(<a href="#readme-top">back to top</a>)</p>